Big winner: Baton Rouge man wins Easy 5 jackpot

 Whitley's ticket matched all five numbers to win the jackpot, according to the Louisiana Lottery.
 He received $107,412.80 after state and federal tax withholdings.

-Although Whitley has no specific plans to teat himself with the money, he did say he plans to make a donation to his church.
+Although Whitley has no specific plans to treat himself with the money, he did say he plans to make a donation to his church.

 The winning ticket was sold at Rende's Quick Stop on Monterrey Drive in Baton Rouge.
 Lottery officials say the location received a one-time selling bonus of $1,512.80.